ddsky/spoonacular-api-clients/dart/docs/DefaultApi.md

 var maxVitaminB12 = 100; // num | The maximum amount of Vitamin B12 in micrograms the recipe can have.
-var minFiber = 0; // num | The minimum amount of fiber in grams the recipe must have. var maxFiber = 100; // num | The maximum amount of fiber in grams the recipe can have. var minFolate = 0; // num | The minimum amount of folate in grams the recipe must have. var maxFolate = 100; // num | The maximum amount of folate in grams the recipe can have. var minFolicAcid = 0; // num | The minimum amount of folic acid in grams the recipe must have. var maxFolicAcid = 100; // num | The maximum amount of folic acid in grams the recipe can have. var minIodine = 0; // num | The minimum amount of iodine in grams the recipe must have. var maxIodine = 100; // num | The maximum amount of iodine in grams the recipe can have. var minIron = 0; // num | The minimum amount of iron in milligrams the recipe must have. var maxIron = 100; // num | The maximum amount of iron in milligrams the recipe can have. var minMagnesium = 0; // num | The minimum amount of magnesium in milligrams the recipe must have.
+var minFiber = 0; // num | The minimum amount of fiber in grams the recipe must have. var maxFiber = 100; // num | The maximum amount of fiber in grams the recipe can have. var minFolate = 0; // num | The minimum amount of folate in micrograms the recipe must have. var maxFolate = 100; // num | The maximum amount of folate in micrograms the recipe can have. var minFolicAcid = 0; // num | The minimum amount of folic acid in micrograms the recipe must have. var maxFolicAcid = 100; // num | The maximum amount of folic acid in micrograms the recipe can have. var minIodine = 0; // num | The minimum amount of iodine in micrograms the recipe must have. var maxIodine = 100; // num | The maximum amount of iodine in micrograms the recipe can have. var minIron = 0; // num | The minimum amount of iron in milligrams the recipe must have. var maxIron = 100; // num | The maximum amount of iron in milligrams the recipe can have. var minMagnesium = 0; // num | The minimum amount of magnesium in milligrams the recipe must have.